dennisjzh/GwtMobile-UI/README.md

-gwtmobile-ui
+GWT Mobile UI
 ============

 gwtmobile-ui is a mobile UI widget system for GWT application.

-gwtmobile-ui is part of [GwtMobile](http://github.com/dennisjzh/GwtMobile), a GWT mobile development platform.
+gwtmobile-ui is part of [GWT Mobile](http://github.com/dennisjzh/GwtMobile), a GWT mobile development platform.

+Have questions?
+Post it on the [GWT Mobile Google Group](http://groups.google.com/group/gwtmobile)

 Apps that use GWT Mobile UI
 ---------------------------